qichenftw/lowPassFilter/README.txt

 main.c – This file contains the main function which reads in the inputs. plot.py – This is a python script that enables visualization of the input signal
           against the calculated output signal.

-To compile the code, use the following command:

-gcc –Wall –g main.c –o mp3 –lm

-To run program:
-./mp3 > myoutone